Ga naar Nederlandstalige versie

 WORTH A VISIT?

 Love it or hate it.
 EPCOT shows a side of Disney that most of us didn’t know.
 I can imagine that some people don’t like the park because of its unusual concept.
 EPCOT may be a little short on actual rides, but the park makes up for that with its great dining options and the wonderful atmosphere.
 Large parts of the park don’t feel Disney-ish, but that’s actually EPCOT’s unique selling point.
 It’s a different, mature kind of theme park with lots of hidden secrets.
-I appreciate Disney’s Animal Kingdom and I thoroughly enjoy Magic Kingdom, but EPCOT undoubtedly remains my preferred theme park at Walt Disney World.
+I appreciate Disney’s Animal Kingdom, I love the rides at Hollywood Studios and I thoroughly enjoy Magic Kingdom, but EPCOT undoubtedly remains the most unique theme park at Walt Disney World.

 PROS & CONS